selfservice0/Prism-Extras/web-ui/README.md

 If you're unfamiliar with these web servers, there are package installers like WAMP and MAMP available for Windows/Mac systems.

+**Step 2: Re-name `config.sample.php` to `config.php`.**

+We provide a sample config, but you must rename it so that future updates to the web ui won't replace what you've done.

-**Step 2: Set your MySQL connection information in the config.php file.**
+**Step 3: Set your MySQL connection information in the config.php file.**

 Make sure the connection credentials match what your Prism plugin use - so that the web ui talks to the same database.

-**Step 3: If you wish, enable authentication and change the default user, or add more.**
+**Step 4: If you wish, enable authentication and change the default user, or add more.**

 Currently, you may manually add as many user accounts as you wish.
 If you've disabled authentication though, they'll never be used.